 13. Mumford & Sons

-I’ve been diving into the wonderful world of Ayurvedic medicine/lifestyle for a few months and love the incredible knowledge packed into these books.
-If you’re not familiar with Ayurveda (like myself until recently) it’s the world’s oldest healing system that originated in India over 5,000 years ago.
+I’ve been diving into the wonderful world of Ayurvedic medicine & lifestyle for a few months and love the knowledge packed into these books.
+Ayurveda is the world’s oldest healing system that originated in India over 5,000 years ago.
 The word Ayurveda literally means “the knowledge or study of life”.
 It addresses the root causes of our health challenges at all levels (body, mind, and spirit) and empowers us to take control of our whole-body health through natural methods.
-I’ve really enjoyed trying out several of the practices (like adding in more beneficial spices, seasonal eating, striving to wake up at 6am every day, giving oil pulling a try, etc!)
-Many of the recipes/tips in Ayurveda include dairy and some meat, but I alter the methods to stay aligned with my plant-based lifestyle.
+I’ve really enjoyed trying out several of the practices (like adding in more beneficial spices, seasonal eating, striving to wake up at 6 AM every day, etc.) Many of the recipes/tips in Ayurveda include dairy and some meat, but I alter the methods to stay aligned with my plant-based lifestyle.

-I’ll dedicate a future post to things I’ve implemented towards a more sustainable lifestyle (less waste, less plastic) but it’s been SO fun making these small, continual changes.
-The past several months I’ve been going through our home, lifestyle, and diet to basically question everything and refine our habits to strive for the lowest ecological footprint.
+The past several months I’ve been going through our home, lifestyle, and diet to basically question everything and refine our habits in striving for the lowest ecological footprint.
 It’s sort of a fun game seeing what changes you can make to refuse, reduce, reuse as much as possible.
 I’ve been fascinated with this topic for a while, but the book “Zero Waste Home” by Bea Johnson inspired me even more to expand my efforts.

-Share below in the comments or come join The Garden Grazer on Instagram! 🍓 I love connecting with & hearing from you all.
+That’s a wrap on things I’m loving!
+What have you been enjoying lately?
+Share below in the comments or come join The Garden Grazer on Instagram!
+I love connecting with you all.
 Wishing everyone a lovely start to summer! -Kaitlin